Human Feedback: The Foundation of Safe Autonomy

 Providing decent working conditions

-• Allocating time for breaks.
+• Allocating adequate time for breaks

 Visiting the BPO location and meeting the annotation team